 It’s a magnificent structure that is almost impossible to photograph.
 Most tourists end up taking a shot of themselves at the base of the arch, which looks like them standing in front of a stainless steel wall.

 A few years ago, authorities finally opened a viewing deck, but some think the best way to photograph the Arch is from the roof of the nearby Ramada Hotel.

 From that vantage point, you can have your photographer position the Arch over your shoulder as he or she snaps a photo.

-You see, sometimes the best way to see something is to step away from it.
+You see, sometimes the best way to see something is not to move closer, but to step back from it.